-Notes: The figure illustrates the resulting coefficients from the event study design specification on attention from Google Trends and Twitter data.
-Outcome is volume of Google Trends (measured from o-100) for "FARC Attack" ("Ataque FARC"), and legislators mentions of the events on Twitter (tweets that mention both "FARC" and "Attack").
+Notes: The figure illustrates the coefficients from the event-study design specification using attention as an outcome, as measured through Google Trends and Twitter data.
+The outcomes are volume of Google Trends (measured from 0 to 100) for "FARC Attack" ("Ataque FARC") and legislators' mentions of the events on Twitter (tweets that mention both "FARC" and "Attack").
 Coefficients are estimated in three-day bins.
-Events include all FARC attacks with at least three casualties, and the sample is restricted to days which occur only within the event window of at most one attack.
+Events include all FARC attacks with at least three casualties, and the sample is restricted to days within the event window of at most one attack.
 Standard errors are clustered at the week level.